 Andrew’s passion raised him to his feet.

 ‘Of course she is.
-Don’t you see what is happening, she advances only those cases which set precedent on policy, which tie our hands and Lancaster then tells the northerners, who are almost all in his pocket, how to vote.
-She is only able to assume these rights because she is the Kings mistress, but what she does. . . she does well’
+Don’t you see what is happening, she advances only those cases which set precedent on policy, which tie our hands.
+Lancaster then tells the northerners, who are almost all in his pocket, how to vote.
+She is only able to assume her role because she is the Kings Mistress, but what she does… she does well’

 ‘So we are talking about Alice Perrers now, umm, I though she had married William of Windsor.’

 ‘Yes she has, but he has been packed of as Lord Lieutenant of Ireland and she remains at the King’s shoulder.
 The marriage means nothing.
 There is no doubt about the importance of Alice Perrers’ role but again I ask, who do you think is co-ordinating all this.’
 He paused just long enough for effect, ‘I will tell you, it is the Countess.’

 Another voice, from outside of the pools of light created by the candles.

 ‘What exactly do you mean?
 Have you other examples of how she uses her influence?’